RAJJ-04/Plant-Disease-Prediction-Using-CNN/README.md

 🖥️ User-Friendly Interface: Provides an intuitive interface for users to upload leaf images and receive predictions.

 🎯 High Accuracy: Achieves high accuracy in disease prediction through the use of advanced CNN architectures.

+📊 Dataset

+The model is trained on a comprehensive dataset comprising thousands of labeled images of plant leaves, including both healthy and diseased samples. 🌱 The dataset includes images of various plant species and a range of common diseases, ensuring the model's robustness and generalizability.